khudgins/documentation/agent/proxy/operations.rst

 Registration
 ~~~~~~~~~~~~

-Once started, the proxy needs to be registered in the enStratus application.
+Once started, the proxy needs to be registered in the Enstratius application.
 If
-the server it is running on is already detected/managed by enStratus, there is a
+the server it is running on is already detected/managed by Enstratius, there is a
 simple UI action to register it as a proxy (it assumes port 2002).
 Otherwise,
 you will need to enter the appropriate host:port into a dialogue to register.
 There is also REST API support for registration (and deregistration).